temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 **Self-service environment provisioning**

 - An authenticated user, e.g. a developer or tester, has the ability to request an environment from the catalogue of [templates](./temenos-cloud-templates.md); this template will be materialised into compute, storage, and networks on the Temenos Cloud.
 See [architecture](./architecture.md).
-The platform administrator, e.g. the project manager, is in  control of number of the users and maximum number of running environments, thus having total control of the platform and its usage.
+The  administrator, e.g. the project manager, is in  control of number of the users and maximum number of running environments, thus having total control of the platform and its usage.

 **Secure configuration and environment management**